pablo-abc/felte/packages/site/src/markdown/docs/latest/react/en/custom-form-controls.md

 - `name`: only when passing `options` as first argument.
 It's the `name` of the field.
 - `defaultValue`: (Optional) the field's default value.
 Defaults to `undefined`.
 - `touchOnChange`: (Optional) if set to `true`, the field will be marked as "touched" with a call to `onChange`.
 If `false`, the field will only be marked as "touched" when calling `onBlur`.
 Defaults to `false`.
+- `onFormReset`: (Optional) a function that will be called when the form containing your field emits a `reset` event.
+It will receive the event object from the `reset` event.

 `useField` returns an object with the following properties: